Hisham Kabbani: Biography

 Shaykh Kabbani was born in Beirut, Lebanon.
 Upon the order of Shaykh Nazim, Shaykh Kabbani relocated to the United States in 1990.

-Shaykh Muhammad Hisham Kabbani was married to Hajjah Naziha Adil, Hajjah Naziha was the eldest child of Shaykh Muhammad Nazim Adil (died 2014), and Hajjah Amina bint Ayesha (died 2004), a Shaykha and Islamic scholar who wrote extensively on lives of the prophets, whose family escaped religious persecution in Tatarstan, Russia.
+Shaykh Muhammad Hisham Kabbani was married to Hajjah Naziha Adil.
+Hajjah Naziha was the eldest child of Shaykh Muhammad Nazim Adil and Hajjah Amina bint Ayesha, a Shaykha and Islamic scholar who wrote extensively on lives of the prophets, and whose family escaped religious persecution in Tatarstan, Russia.

 Kabbani died in December 2024, at the age of 79.

 Activities

-For more than 20 years, Shaykh Hisham and Hajjah Naziha have advanced Shaykh Nazim's legacy by directing various emergency disaster relief and humanitarian aid projects in Somalia (famine relief), Banda Aceh, Indonesia (orphan assistance and student scholarships); NWFP, Pakistan (earthquake relief); Kabul, Afghanistan (modern medical equipment and winter clothing); and Kahramanmaras, Turkey (earthquake relief).
-The Hajjah Naziha Charities are the natural evolution of their past work to advance those outreach projects dearest to Shaykh Nazim's heart.
+Shaykh Hisham and Hajjah Naziha have directed various emergency disaster relief and humanitarian aid projects in Somalia, Indonesia, Pakistan, Afghanistan, and Turkey.

 Kabbani was also a member of the Elijah Interfaith Institute Board of World Religious Leaders.
 Shaykh Hisham Kabbani has held meetings with numerous world leaders and has been a key speaker at various conferences, such as the World Economic Forum.

 Fatwas

 In 2011.
-Shaykh Kabbani and Homayra Ziad (Islamic Studies, Trinity College, CT), wrote a fatwa using Quranic exegesis, a review of hadith, and linguistic analysis to determine that the Quran does not condone domestic violence.
+Shaykh Kabbani and Homayra Ziad, a professor of Islamic Studies at Trinity College, wrote a fatwa using Quranic exegesis, a review of Hadith, and linguistic analysis to determine that the Quran does not condone domestic violence.
 According to the authors of the fatwa, the broader message of the Qur'an is the promotion of harmony and affection between husband and wife so that they may develop amongst themselves a sacred bond of love and mercy.
+They also claim that it was the first modern and formal religious statements to clearly forbid domestic violence.
+Supporters claim that this fatwa helped encourage women's empowerment in Muslim communities by challenging cultural practices that allowed abuse.

 Shaykh Kabbani also wrote a fatwa on the principles of jihad, which was translated into Arabic and distributed by the US military in Iraq.